salesforce/design-system-react/README.md

 ## Contributing to the code base

-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) first.
-If you'd like to meet or discuss this project, please contact @interactivellama, so you can be invited to the Slack channel and/or the weekly Cross-Cloud Office Hours.
+Please read the [CONTRIBUTING.md](CONTRIBUTING.md) and [Test README](/tests/README.md) first.
+If you'd like to meet or discuss this project, please contact [@interactivellama](https://github.com/interactivellama), so you can be invited to the Slack channel and/or the weekly Cross-Cloud Office Hours.

 ## Licenses